 Shut Off the Circuit Breaker to Your Garbage Disposal Unit

 This is step one.
-Make sure the wall switch is off, then switch off that breaker.
-We all know what a disposal can do to eggshells and food scraps, so play it smart.
+Make sure the wall switch is off.
+Then switch off that breaker.
+We all know what a disposal can do to eggshells and food scraps.
+So play it smart.
 Better safe than sorry.

-Where’s Your Allen Wrench?
+Find Your Allen Wrench

 But… Try This First!

 Before you break down and call your residential plumber to unclog the garbage disposal, there is one other DIY solution you can try.
 It comes recommended in this short video as a post-fix drain cleaning method by Danny Lipford of Today’s Homeowner.

 After performing the Allen wrench method, which we do recommend you try first, Lipford suggests pouring baking soda down the drain.
 Follow this with one 1/2 cup of vinegar.
 Wait 5 minutes.
 Then pour boiling water down the drain to chase the baking soda and vinegar.
 Following these steps will give your disposal a thorough cleaning.
 If working on the bottom center slot of the unit with an Allen wrench didn’t work, this may help to dislodge the object or objects clogging your garbage disposal.